oracle-livelabs/oci/jde-fullstack-dr/switchback-plan/switchback-plan.md

 In our previous lab, we have switched over JDE application from *Ashburn* to *Phoenix* region.

-In this lab, we will create a DR Switchover (Rollback) plan (from *Phoenix* to *Ashburn*) once the primary region is up and ready.
-We just need to switchover the database server using DataGuard and use all other JDE servers from the Ashburn region itself.
-Standby is created for business continuity during DR where we are not doing any application/tools upgrade or patching that needs to be switched back to the primary region.
-Any local files saved in the standby JDE servers will be lost, all the required JDE data are present in the database.
+In this lab, we will create a Switchover plan (from *Phoenix* to *Ashburn*) only for the database to use for further labs.
+As this is a planned switchover, we have our primary servers available without any impact.
+For actual DR scenarios where we will have no access to servers in our primary region, we will be using Failover plans which is explained in subsequent labs.
+Now we just need to switchover the database server using DataGuard and use all other JDE servers from the Ashburn region itself.
 Please note that *Phoenix* is the primary region and *Ashburn* is the standby region as of now.

 **DR Plan *must* be created in the standby region (Ashburn)**.